|

 justifying why our forces had to be committed to battle in a piece meal basis.
 Twenty-four hours (or

+twenty-four days) would have made little difference to the situation end date.
 Russian capability of producing nuclear weapon had more so than ever made Russia a bigger threat to our

 forces world wide.
 But without fear, MacArthur left Japan devoid of all American ground forces with the